josevjunior/simplejdbc/README.md

 3. **io.github.josevjunior.simplejdbc.MapRowMapper**: Map all the ResultSet column values in a `java.util.Map` implementation.
 As the column's aliases are used as the map key, empty aliases is not good idea here

 ## Using a Query
-The `io.github.josevjunior.simplejdbc.Query` is the bridge between the native jdbc connection and the row mapper.
+The `io.github.josevjunior.simplejdbc.Query` is the bridge between the native jdbc statement and the row mapper.
 To map the data itself some methods are available:

 1. **Query.getResultList()**: The simplest.
 Use it when you need a list of mapped data ready to be used.
 All the ResultSet will be iterate before to map the data.